Spider-Man co-creator Steve Ditko dies at age 90

 NEW YORK — Steve Ditko, the Marvel Comics artist who gave the world the woven webs and soaring red-and-blue shape of Spider-Man and the other-worldly shimmer of Doctor Strange, has died, authorities said Friday.
 He was 90.

-Ditko was found June 29 in his Manhattan apartment and was pronounced dead at the scene, police Lt.
-Paul Ng said.
+Ditko was found June 29 in his Manhattan apartment and was pronounced dead at the scene, NYPD told NBC News.
 No further details were immediately available.

 Ditko, along with writer Stan Lee, introduced the world to Peter Parker and his alter-ego Spider-Man in 1962 in an issue of "Amazing Fantasy."
-A year later, Ditko introduced the world to surgeon-turned-metaphysical superhero Doctor Strange.
+A year later, Ditko created the surgeon-turned-metaphysical superhero Doctor Strange.

-Marvel Entertainment President Dan Buckley told NBC News, “Today, the Marvel family mourns the loss of Steve Ditko.
-Steve transformed the industry and the Marvel Universe, and his legacy will never be forgotten.
-Our thoughts are with his family, loved ones, and fans during this sad time.”

 Spider-Man would go on to become arguably the most indispensable and recognizable character in the Marvel universe, and Doctor Strange a member of its permanent pantheon.
 The adventures of both have been turned into blockbuster films, and both had essential roles in the recent "Avengers: Infinity War."